tommytester/assignment-6/INSTRUCTIONS.md

 ```
 git add -v .
-git commit -a -m "I made a small change"
+git commit -a -m "I made a small change in the colors"
 git push
 ```